madesina2025/triplens-countries-explorer/README.md

 - Distributed across multiple APIs and sources
 - Inconsistent in structure and quality
-- Not optimised for analytics or BI consumption
+- Not optimised for analytics or Business Intelligence consumption

 This fragmentation makes it difficult to build reliable dashboards or analytics products without significant data engineering effort.